ishamalik04/compiler_design_lab/README.md

 ## Usage

+- save the file with yourProgramName.l
+- run following commands on terminal

+   1. lex yourProgramName.l
+   2. gcc lex.yy.c
+   3. ./a.out

 Each program in this repository may have its own directory containing the source code files and any necessary resources.
 Follow the instructions provided in the respective program's README file to compile and execute the programs.

 ## Contribution